josephburnett/cljm/README.md

 #### Bar Notation

-Bar is the core function which produces a list of notes from a beat-length, instrument, note beats and parameters.
+Bar is the core function which produces a list of notes from a beat-length, instrument, note beats, and parameters.

     ; Produces a list of two notes with no instrument and no parameters (bar 4 nil [1 2])